caradoc-org/caradoc/README.md

 Caradoc is a parser and validator of PDF files written in OCaml.
 This is version 0.2 (beta).

+Caradoc was presented at the the third Workshop on Language-Theoretic Security (LangSec) in May 2016.
+More information is available on the [site of the conference](http://spw16.langsec.org/papers.html#caradoc).

 ## Dependencies

 Along with an OCaml compiler, this program depends on the following libraries :